AlexSafatli/Pylogeny/README.md

 Documentation
 -------------

 Generated documentation is found [here](http://AlexSafatli.github.io/Pylogeny "Pylogeny API").
+Tutorials and additional code examples are present in the [wiki](https://github.com/AlexSafatli/Pylogeny/wiki) on GitHub for this project.

 Dependencies
 -------------